chaitanyapadalkar/Cloud-Resume-Challenge-Azure/README.md

 Special thanks to the creators of the Cloud Resume Challenge for providing this hands-on opportunity to enhance my cloud and DevOps skills.

 ---

-Feel free to replace placeholder links like `#` with the actual links to your blog post or the Azure Cloud Resume Challenge Guidebook.
-Adjust the content to match your specific achievements and details about your project.